Gwen Griffith Honored with Multnomah Bar Association Pro Bono Award of Merit

 comments, "By founding and developing the CLiF Project, Gwen is truly changing lives forever.
 She takes clients who do not get much sympathy or understanding from the public and helps them reclaim their lives."

-Gwen Griffith will be presented the Pro Bono Award of Merit on May 16 at the Multnomah Bar Association's annual meeting and dinner
+Gwen Griffith was presented the Pro Bono Award of Merit on May 16 at the Multnomah Bar Association's annual meeting and dinner